danielsouza21/eShopOnContainersMicroservices/README.md

 docker-compose -f docker-compose.yml -f docker-compose.override.yml up -d
 ```
 > Wait for docker compose all microservices, some microservices need extra time to work

+> It is also possible to launch the project in visual studio by running (F5) when pointing to the docker-compose startup project

 2. Microservices urls: